Mohammad Iqbal Shedai: Pakistan Day Cairo, Egypt

+The Pakistan, Free and independent Pakistan is a great boon for the East in general and for the Muslim peoples in particular.
+We are not imperialists but we shall fight against any eventual enemy to the last man for the freedom and independence of our fatherland which our QUAD-i-AZAM has entrusted us.

+At the same time, we shall help those of our brothers who are suffering under foreign yoke and are struggling for their freedom." also speak out his vision about Muslims of the world.

+This travel book is still in the archives of the Government of Pakistan.

 Family life

 Shedai decided to leave for France where he landed in Marseilles, a part of France.
 For a decade from 1930 to 1939, he lived in Paris.

 Last years and death

 After the partition of India in 1947, he moved with his French wife in Lahore for some years, before leaving for Italy and teaching Urdu at Turin University because of the apathy and enmity from the government for his progressive ideas.
-After refusing an Indian citizenship because "as a Pakistani he could not betray his soil", he returned to Lahore, Pakistan, in 1964, passing away on 13 January 1974.
+After refusing an Indian citizenship because "as a Pakistani he could not betray his soil", he returned to Lahore, Pakistan, in 1964, dying on 13 January 1974.
 He is buried in Miani Sahib Graveyard in Mozang, Lahore.